jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 fields listed in the union in the same memory space.
 The union is as big as its largest field.
 The tag accompanies the union and informs you how to treat that memory (i.e. as a `integer`, `string`, etc).
-In order to access data from the union, we generally just use a `switch` statement.
+In order to access data from the union, we generally just use a `switch` statement on the tag.

 The main drawback with this approach is that all possible types need to be known at compile-time, since they're part of the enum, the union, and each switch statement.
 However, the main benefit of this approach is the same.
 All types are known at compile-time, so compilers have everything they need to optimize access.
-There are no vtables, object allocations are all the same size, each function call can potentially be inlined, and all of this could even be `constexpr`, meaning it runs at compile-time.
+There are no vtables, object allocations are all the same size, each function call can potentially be inlined, and so on.

 ## A hybrid runtime
-Clojure demands polymorphism, but it also has a fixed set of static types.
+Clojure demands polymorphism, but it also has a well known set of static types.
 In fact, we model most of our programs just using Clojure's built-in data structures, so why not optimize for that case?
 The entirely open, polymorphic case doesn't need to negatively impact the average case.

 This reasoning lead me to prototyping and benchmarking a tagged object model for jank.
 However, since jank is not a trivial language, the tagged implementation couldn't quite be as simple as my example above.
-There are a couple key concerns.
+There are a few key concerns.

 ### Concern 1: Unions
 Unions are very limiting.
-Even with jank's static objects, there is a large variety on object size.
+Even with jank's static objects, there is a large variety in object size.
 Requiring every integer, for example, to be as big as a hash map is not ideal.
 Numbers need to be fast to allocate and use.

-Fortunately, C++ offers a great deal more power when it comes to compile-time polymorphism, in the form of templates, so we can take advantage of that.
+Fortunately, C++ offers a great deal more power than C when it comes to compile-time polymorphism, in the form of templates, so we can take advantage of that.
 Let's see what that looks like: